 The beginnings of FAITH5 for churchwide growth and energy

 Evangelical Lutheran Church of Latvia: Sunday School Department Team Leader

 AWWA: 5,000 in approx. 300 parishes

 SYNOPSIS: Rev. Ivars Jekabsons, his wife Marta, and a team of church and lay leaders from the Evangelical Lutheran Church of Latvia are working to bring FAITH5 and Cross+Gen faith formation to their entire church body.
-The team began in early 2018 with a target of 100 families across the nation doing a six-week pilot project.
+The team began in early 2018 with a target of 100 families across the country doing six-week pilot projects.
 Ivars and Marta see FAITH5 as a gift to the Evangelical Lutheran Church of Latvia, in time for Latvia’s 100-year centenary celebration in November, working to bring children to church and Christ, and to bring Christ back into everyday family life.

 CASE STUDY 10

 Drawing Leadership from the Heads, Hearts and Hands of the Lay People